pritamlamkhade/Swiggy-Clone/README.md

 ## 📄 License

 This project is for educational purposes.
-It is not affiliated with or endorsed by Swiigy.
+It is not affiliated with or endorsed by Swiggy.

 ## 🙋‍♂️ Contributing